-- is, or at any time in the past three years was, employed by the issuer or any parent or subsidiary (as defined below) of the issuer;81 - has accepted, or has a family member (as defined below) who has accepted, any compensation from the issuer or any parent or subsidiary of the issuer in excess of \$120,000 during any period of 12 consecutive months within the three years preceding the determination of independence,82 other than: - compensation for board or board committee service;83 - compensation paid to a family member who is a non-executive employee of the issuer or a parent or subsidiary of the issuer;84 or - benefits under a tax-qualified retirement plan, or non-discretionary compensation;55 - is a family member of an individual who is, or at any time during the past three years was, employed by the issuer or any parent or subsidiary of the issuer as an executive;86 - is, or has a family member who is, a partner in, or controlling shareholder or executive officer of, any organization to which the issuer made, or from which the issuer received, payments for property or services in the current or any of the past three fiscal years that exceed 5% of the recipient's consolidated gross revenues for that year, or \$200,000, whichever is more,87 other than: - payments arising solely from investments in the issuer's securities;88 or - payments under non-discretionary charitable contribution matching programs;89 - is, or has a family member who is, employed as an executive officer of another entity where at any time during the past three years any of the executive officers of the issuer serves on the compensation committee of such other entity;90 or - is, or has a family member who is, a current partner of the issuer's outside auditor, or was a partner or employee of the issuer's outside auditor who worked on the issuer's audit at any time during any of the past three years;91 or - in the case of an investment company, in lieu of the above paragraphs, a director who is an "interested person" of the Company as defined in Section 2(a)(19) of the Investment Company Act of 1940, other than in his or her capacity as a member of the board of directors or any board committee.92
+- is, or at any time in the past three years was, employed by the issuer or any parent or subsidiary (as defined below) of the issuer; - has accepted, or has a family member (as defined below) who has accepted, any payments from the issuer or any parent or subsidiary of the issuer in excess of \$120,000 during any period of 12 consecutive months within the three years preceding the determination of independence, other than:

+- compensation for board or board committee service; - compensation paid to a family member who is a non-executive employee of the issuer or a parent or subsidiary of the issuer; or - benefits under a tax-qualified retirement plan, or non-discretionary compensation;82 - is a family member of an individual who is, or at any time during the past three years was, employed by the issuer or any parent or subsidiary of the issuer as an executive;83 - is, or has a family member who is, a partner in, or controlling shareholder or executive officer of, any organization to which the issuer made, or from which the issuer received, payments for property or services in the current or any of the past three fiscal years that exceed 5% of the recipient's consolidated gross revenues for that year, or \$200,000, whichever is more, 84 other than: - payments arising solely from investments in the issuer's securities;85 or - payments under non-discretionary charitable contribution matching programs; - is, or has a family member who is, employed as an executive officer of another entity where at any time during the past three years any of the executive officers of the issuer serves on the compensation committee of such other entity; - is, or has a family member who is, a current partner of the issuer's outside auditor, or was a partner or employee of the issuer's outside auditor who worked on the issuer's audit at any time during any of the past three years;88 or - in the case of an investment company, in lieu of the above paragraphs, a director who is an "interested person" of the Company as defined in Section 2(a)(19) of the Investment Company Act of 1940, other than in his or her capacity as a member of the board of directors or any board committee.

 For these purposes, a "parent or subsidiary" covers entities that the issuer controls and consolidates with its financial statements as filed with the SEC (but not if the issuer reflects such entity solely as an investment in its financial statements).
 A "family member" is defined to include a person's spouse, parents, children, siblings, mothers- and fathers-in-law, sons- and daughters-in-law, brothers- and sisters-in-law, and anyone (other than domestic employees) who shares such person's home.
-He issuer controls and consolidates with its financial statements as filed with the SEC (but not if the issuer reflects such entity solely as an investment in its financial statements).
-Solely as an investment in its financial statements as filed with the SEC (but not if the issuer reflects such entity solely as an investment in its financial statements).